 If I take Onglyza with metformin, does my dosage of Onglyza need to be adjusted?

-If your doctor prescribes you both drugs, they’ll likely prescribe a low dosage of Onglyza to start treatment.
+If your doctor recommends that you take both drugs, they’ll likely start you on a low dosage of Onglyza.
 Doing so can help reduce the risk of hypoglycemia.

 Your doctor will monitor your blood sugar during treatment.
 They’ll use this information to determine the Onglyza dosage that’s right for you.